sqrt57/x86-scheme/README.md

 - Debugging facilities

 ## Features
-- Support for continuations (call-with-current-continuation is a goal)
+- Full call-with-current-continuation.
-- Stop-and-copy exact garbage collector
+- Stop-and-copy precise garbage collector.
-- Supports rebinding all symbols including builtins
+- Supports rebinding all symbols including builtins.
-- Common Lisp like macros
+- Common Lisp like macros.

 ## Building instructions
 x86-scheme is compiled with [flat assembler](http://flatassembler.net/).
 It can be compiled under Windows or GNU/Linux.
 All buuld scripts build two executables of x86-scheme: one for GNU/Linux and one for Windows.